-- SEND and medical needs - type of activities to be undertaken - experience and competence of all adults accompanying the visit - duration of the visit - competence and behavioural history of the group of children. - The venue, time of year and prevailing/predicted conditions - The contingency or 'Plan B' options. - A visit must not go ahead where either the visit leader, EVC or Headteacher is not satisfied that an appropriate level of supervision exists.
+- SEN and medical needs

+- type of activities to be undertaken

+- experience and competence of all adults accompanying the visit

+- duration of the visit

+- competence and behavioural history of the group of children.

 INSURANCE

 Staff have 'duty of care' a special responsibility, recognised in law, for the reasonable protection of the children in their care.
 When acting in loco parentis, staff are expected to show the same standard of care to safeguard the children and protect them from injury as any responsible parent would do.
 As visit organiser, there is a duty of care to members of the public and to other employees and volunteers.